-Mindful Mason Moments will be on hiatus for the Spring 2024 semester.
-However, you can enjoy mindfulness sessions through our Koru Mindfulness cohorts.
-Learn about Koru Mindfulness here.
+Mindful Mason Moments is currently on hiatus.
+However, you can enjoy mindfulness sessions through our Intro to Mindfulness cohorts.

 Take a well-being break on weekdays for Mindful Mason Moments mindfulness sessions.
 Facilitators hold space for you to slow down and reconnect with yourself, so you can move through your day with more awareness, connection, and ease.
 By taking good care of yourself, you can contribute more to your friends, families, colleagues, and community members.
 These opportunities give you the extra push to build an actual break into your day that is focused on self-care.